arshwaraich/Resume/README.md

 **One RBC Team Award**
 Royal Bank of Canada | _August 2023_

-- Awarded as part of the Direct Investing & InvestEase FHSA delivery team for bringing ’One RBC’ to life with outstanding collaborative efforts.
+- Awarded as part of the Direct Investing & InvestEase FHSA delivery team for bringing 'One RBC' to life with outstanding collaborative efforts.

 **President's Honour List**
 Seneca College | _Fall 2018 - Summer 2021_